 The project was undertaken by a joint venture between AB Sugar (45%), BP (45%) and DuPont (10%).
 Construction of the plant started in July 2008, while commissioning began in April 2012 with the supply of the first wheat.

 The plant was built as part of the Renewable Transport Fuel Obligation (RTFO) introduced by the UK Government in 2005.
 The RTFO set targets for use of biofuels to reduce greenhouse gas emissions.

 Vivergo was incorporated by the partners in 2007 to establish the plant and to meet the targets set out by the RTFO.
 A planning application submitted in December 2007 was approved in May 2008.

-Reasons for location of Vivergo Fuels' ethanol production facility near Hull
+Location of Vivergo Fuels' ethanol production facility

 Silos and fermentation tanks making up the major biofuel plant

 The plant includes six silos, each having a capacity of 1,500t for storing wheat.
 The silos can store the stock required for three days.
 A wheat mill is used to screen the wheat and mill it into wholemeal flour.

 Eight fermentation tanks each with a capacity of 4,400m³ are part of the brewery.
 The produced ethanol can be stored in two tanks with a capacity of 10,000t.
 Two loading bays enable 37,000l road tankers to be loaded with ethanol in 30min.

 ,The plant is also equipped with three hot air dryers with a capacity of 55t/h to process the waste produced after distillation.
 Wet distillers grain (WDG) silos, four palletising machines and a dried distillers grains and solubles (DDGS) storage warehouse are also part of the plant.
 The warehouse has a capacity to store 3,500t of DDGS pallets.

 Other facilities at the plant include chemical storage units, steam generators, air compressors, a process water treatment plant and four cooling towers.